saivishnu725/react-route-example/README.md

+# react-route-example

+Example working of the react-route-dom options.
+While trying to React's Routing, I realised that almost all the tutorials and articles were old.
+This made me create this example project where I tried some static and dynamic routing options that I felt necessary for me.
+I might try some more and add it here when I get to it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).